pruizf/disco/README.md

 Concerning available sonnet corpora, Sonnet-Archiv (Elf Edition) is organized as a forum, and its coverage is less wide than ours.
 The “Sonnet Library” (Biblioteca Virtual Miguel de Cervantes, 2007) is organized alphabetically, rather than using meaningful criteria for literary scholarship, like periods.
 Both are traditional websites.
 Finally, the Corpus of Spanish Golden Age Sonnets (Navarro-Colorado et al., 2015) covers major authors from the 15th to the 17th century, with an automatic metrical annotation.
 Author metadata in these corpora are very limited and unavailable in a machine-readable format (see Calvo Tello, 2017, for discussion of related issues).

-DISCO complements this growing ecosystem by adding a meaningful representation of 19th-century sonnets, with more periods under validation, to be published shortly.
+DISCO complements this growing ecosystem by adding a meaningful representation of sonnets from the 15th to the 19th centuries.

 # Description of DISCO

-Our corpus currently offers 2677 sonnets in Spanish from the 19th century, by 685 authors (Spain or Latin America).
+Our corpus currently offers 2676 sonnets in Spanish from the 19th century, 330 from the 18th century and 1088 from the so-called Spanish Golden Age (15th to 17th centuries).
+There are a total of 1204 authors (both from Spain and Latin America).
 It intends to provide a wide sample, inspired by distant reading approaches (Moretti, 2005).
 The raw texts were extracted from Biblioteca Virtual Miguel de Cervantes (1999).

 The corpus is available in plain-text and in TEI formats; XML-TEI P5 was used given this standard’s benefits in terms of reuse, storage, and retrieval.
 Author metadata were extracted or inferred from unstructured content in the sources (year, place of birth and death, and gender), and placed in the TEIheader, or in a metadata table in the case of the plain-text version.
 For both TEI and plain-text formats, two versions of the texts are available: one collecting every sonnet per author, the other encoding a single sonnet per file.
 For corpus preparation, we closely followed the TEI guidelines and RIDE’s criteria for Digital Text Collections (Henny-Krahmer and Neuber, 2017).

-Additionally, authors have been assigned VIAF identifiers.
+Additionally, authors have been assigned VIAF identifiers and described using RDFa attributes.
 This gives the corpus an entry-point to the Linked Open Data cloud, enhancing its findability.
 The corpus is available as a GitHub repository and saved in Zenodo, in response to good practices for data use, reuse, and conservation.

-We have also obtained sonnets from other centuries, since the 15th century to the present.
-These are under validation and will be published shortly as part of the DISCO corpus, which intends to give a wide perspective on the sonnet in Spanish diachronically.

 ## Why Sonnets?